michael-brennan2005/mermaid/PLAN.md

                 - Also reduces copying which is nice, we already have easy access to wasm memory
              - PLEASE PLEASE PLEASE do not try and work on a generalized zig->js type converter until we need it

-    - Vite looks useful & chill - should we use? eval
-        - Seems v. overkill for now, especially as todolist is mostly Zig & shader stuff, would be worth revisiting once frontend/UI gets fancier
-    - Does the current dircetory layout make sense with all the build files in the same spot